system76/docs/content/pop-recovery.md

 ## Upgrade

+It is important to keep the Recovery Partition updated as it is not updated with the installed OS.
+This will allow you to reinstall the OS to the currently installed version if something went wrong in your install.

-The Recovery Partition can be upgrade from within the OS in Settings -> OS Upgrade like in the screenshot below:
+The Recovery Partition can be upgraded from within the OS in Settings -> OS Upgrade like in the screenshot below:

 ![Pop Recovery Update Available](/images/pop-recovery/pop-recovery-update.png)